By Dushyant Shekhawat Dec. 19, 2018

 But far from being un-Indian, Nehru represented an alternative to the idea that India was a land out of time, steeped in hoary traditions and bound to the past.
 He saw that long and colourful history as being the foundation for a new, modern society, and himself as the facilitator of that change.
 In his autobiography, he makes this astute self-assessment, writing, “I have become a queer mixture of the East and the West, out of place everywhere, at home nowhere.
 Perhaps my thoughts and approach to life are more akin to what is called Western than Eastern, but India clings to me, as she does to all her children, in innumerable ways.”

 Perhaps Vajpayee better understood Nehru’s legacy than any of his successors.
-Even as they actively try to tear down the legacy of one of India’s greatest sons, Modi and his ilk will be well-served to remember Vajpayee’s thoughts on Nehru.
+Even as they actively try to tear down the legacy of one of India’s greatest sons, Congress rivals will be well-served to remember Vajpayee’s thoughts on Nehru.
 “In spite of a difference of opinion we have nothing but respect for his great ideals, his integrity, his love for the country and his indomitable courage.
 With these words, I pay my humble homage to that great soul.”